123Sanpei/PortfolioProjects/Excel/Purchased Bikes/README.md

 Customers who had a shorter commute distance (0-1 miles) were more likely to purchase bikes compared to those with longer commutes.
 This is even more evident if we filter for European customers.
 This may be due to differences in transportation infrastructure or cultural preferences.

-Here, we can see a preview of the dashboard
+Here, you can see a preview of the dashboard

 ![d](Dashboard_Purchased_bike.png)